-The remaining acreage of Parcel B6 will be addressed in future work associated with completion of the obligations of the ACO and associated VCP requirements.
+The remaining acreages of Parcels B4 and B5 will be addressed in future work associated with completion of the obligations of the ACO and associated VCP requirements.
 This work will include assessments of risk and, if necessary, RADWPs to address unacceptable risks associated with the proposed future land use.
-As noted above, temporary construction zones with a total area of approximately 0.7 acres will be utilized to install the facility entrance and subgrade utility connections for the project outside of the sub-parcel.
+As noted above, temporary construction zones with a total area of approximately 3.59 acres will be utilized to install the facility entrance and the majority of the subgrade utility connections for the project outside of the sub-parcel but in close proximity.
 The temporary work outside of the boundary of the Site is not intended to be the basis for the issuance of a NFA or a COC, although the scope of construction is covered by this RADWP.
+Two extensive utility lines (extending to the north and east of the main development area by several hundred feet) will be detailed under separate cover in a LSPP.